yueyaog/GeneShift/README.md

 A17R_Medtr7g059515_rep2	  0             0.403085897   0.091756243   0.140124224   0.125210248   Mtr-Shoot-DTW-K50-044-DPGP002
 ```

+__PBS Script:__

+The PBS script is used to submit a job on the palmetto cluster.
+The script loops through all the csv files in the 'data' and runs the classification on each file.
+The command line arguments can be changed in the pbs script and are as follows:
+- torch
+- pandas
+- matplotlib
+- scikit-learn
+- seaborn

 __Output:__

 The main output of the script is a confusion matrix and an F1 score for each model, these are created in a 'results' directory.
 The confusion matrix shows how well the trained model classified each sample from the test split.
 The expected values are on the y-axis and the predicted values are on the x-axis.
 This matrix is normalized to show a percentage of samples classfied.
 So if there are five genes in cluster A but the model predicted two of these genes are in cluster B, the cluster A row would could contain a 60 in column A and a 40 in column B. This normalization can be disabled in the confusion matrix function.
 The F1 scored is written to a text file

-TODO: Write in insctructions to run script
+TODO: Write in insctructions to run script and add dependencies